cypress-io/cypress-documentation/source/guides/core-concepts/cypress-studio.md

 Cypress Studio is directly integrated with the {% url 'Command Log' test-runner#Command-Log %}.
 {% endnote %}

-{% imgTag /img/guides/cypress-studio/extend-test-2.png "Cypress Studio" "no-border" %}
+{% imgTag /img/guides/cypress-studio/run-spec-2.png "Cypress Studio" "no-border" %}

-#### Step 2 - Launch Cypress Studio for a test
+#### Step 2 - Launch Cypress Studio

-Click the "Get Started" button to begin interacting with your site to generate tests.
-{% imgTag /img/guides/cypress-studio/extend-test-3.png "Cypress Studio Get Started" "no-border" %}

 {% note success %}
 Cypress will automatically execute all hooks and currently present test code, and then the test can be extended from that point on (e.g. We are logged into the application inside the `beforeEach` block).
 {% endnote %}

 Next, the Test Runner will execute the test in isolation and pause after the last command in the test.
-{% imgTag /img/guides/cypress-studio/extend-test-4.png "Cypress Studio Extend Test" "no-border" %}
+{% imgTag /img/guides/cypress-studio/extend-new-transaction-ready.png "Cypress Studio Ready" "no-border" %}

 Now, we can begin updating the test to create a new transaction between users.